j-rust/Anonymous_Web_Get/README.md

 # Anonymous_Web_Get

+Project done by Jonathan Rust and Zach Osman

 It is assumed the file containing all possible stepping stones (chainlist.txt) has one host and port per line, with the the host and port delimited by one tab character.
 i.e.: